CSE185-GWAS/GWAS/README.md

 # The GWAS Graph Tool: Performing and Graphing GWAS
 ### Tool Description & Set Up:
-Our GWAS Tool can read in a VCF file, a phenotype file (in csv or tsv), performing genome-wide association studies by linear regression and outputting a csv file of GWAS results.
+Our GWAS Tool can read in a VCF file, a phenotype file (in csv format), performing genome-wide association studies by linear regression and outputting a csv file of GWAS results.
 Optionally, users can pass in arguments to choose the type of plots (e.g. qq plot) would like to generate as a .png file.
 The tool is be implemented in Python and hosted on Github that you can clone the repository and run